chRyNaN/dispatchers/README.md

 ## Usage 👨‍💻

-This library provides a `Dispatchers.IO` property in the common source set.
+This library provides a `Dispatchers.PlatformIO` property in the common source set.
 Simply use that, or if needed, you can access all the `CoroutineDispatchers` via the `dispatchers` top-level object.
 Then use the available dispatchers:

 ```kotlin
 launch(dispatchers.main) {